Design and Technology at Langley Mill

 Implementation

 We follow the National Curriculum to ensure a broad and balanced Design and Technology curriculum that builds on previous learning and provides both support and challenge for learners.
 Where it is realistic to do so links are made with our curriculum themes.
 We intend to provide a variety of DT lessons that offer an opportunity for children to demonstrate creativity and imagination.
 Instead of telling a child what we want them to design, we will offer them a real and relevant problem within a variety of contexts.
-This way the child will not be limited to their design, allowing scope for imagination.
-Children do not have a scheduled DT lesson each week but are taught as a unit comprising of numerous consecutive lessons during wider curriculum time three times a year.
+This way the child will not be limited to their design, allowing scope for creativity.
 During each unit pupils build on skills developed previously taught.

 We follow the model of Explore- Design, Make- Evaluate- Assess.
 By completing each stage, we will allow the children to improve their product, following the ‘critique, evaluate and test’ procedure the D&T curriculum speaks of.